The Z6 Environmental Program: Plant Prefab’s Guidelines for Sustainable Design & Construction

 Strategy: To make every LivingHome as self-sufficient as possible, we find ways to dramatically reduce the demand for energy (insulation, high performance windows, low energy lights and appliances, etc.) and integrate technologies that produce the majority (or all) of the power it needs.

-Performance case study (the LivingHomes C6): The C6 is 51% more energy efficient than the baseline that is mandated for all new California construction in Title 24, which is more than any home LivingHome has built.
-Overall, the C6 uses almost 40% less energy than a comparable home in California.
+Performance case study (the LivingHomes 6): The LivingHome 6 is 51% more energy efficient than the baseline that is mandated for all new California construction in Title 24.
+This results in almost 40% less energy use than other, similarly-sized California homes.
 And that’s not including electricity produced by the solar panels.
 Most LivingHomes we’ve completed include solar power and many of them have been designed to achieve zero energy or electricity.

 Goal: No potable water for landscape irrigation and at least 30% less indoor water use than the average home.